UNWRAPIT

 This exercise encouraged fresh perspectives and ensured our final designs weren’t limited by traditional associations with gifting.

-To prompt some larger ideas & to gain an understand of the anthropology / science of gift giving.
+To prompt some larger ideas & to gain an understanding of the anthropology / science of gift giving.

 Building on our initial research, we mapped out five key categories to guide our prototype development: customization, gamification, receiving, unwrapping, and client-focused experiences.